guillaumemonet/Rad/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/8e095176dd6216eea653/maintainability)](https://codeclimate.com/github/guillaumemonet/Rad/maintainability)

 ## What is RAD?
-RAD for Rest API Dedicated Micro-Framework.
+RAD for Rest API Dedicated Framework.

+## Why create this?
+I wanted to make a basic framework to learn and keep it as simple as possible.

+Feel free to use it.

+Any advice is welcome.

 ## Installation